MoonSulong/EventRecommendation/README.md

-# Event Recommendation Systems
+# Personal Event Recommendation System & Ticket Search Engine

-## Business Design
-- To design a personalization based event recommendation systems for event search.

 ## General Instruction
-- Design a web service with `RESTful APIs` in Java to handle HTTP requests and responses

 - Frontend: an interactive web page with `AJAX` technology implemented with `HTML`, `CSS` and `JavaScript`.
-The Event Recommendation Website realizes three main functions:
+This web application supports 3 major implementations:
-   * **Search** events around users
+   * **Auto-Search** events around users based on geolocation
-   * **Favorite** events they like and also delete events they don’t like anymore
+   * **Favorite** events when the user likes while **Unfavorite** events when user unlikes the events
-   * Get **recommendation of events** around based on their favorite history and distance to where events will be hold
+   * Show **recommendation of events** around based on their favorite history
-- Backend: use `Java` to process logic request, and some supports are as below:
+- Backend: create `Java` servlet with `RESTful APIs` in `Apache Tomcat` to handle HTTP requests and responses
-   * Built with both relational database and NoSQL database (`MySQL` and `MongoDB`) to support data storage from users and items searched in TicketMaster API
+   * Utilized relational and NoSQL databases (MySQL/MongoDB) to store real business data, such as name, description, location and price, from TicketMaster API
    * Design **content-based recommendation algorithm** for event recommendation
+   * Deployed server to Amazon EC2 to handle 160 QPS tested by Apache JMeter
-- Deploy website server on `Amazon EC2`: [Event Recommendation System](http://52.24.237.51/EventRecommend/)
+- The website server on `AWS` can be accessed through: [Event Recommendation System](http://13.58.22.177:8080/Jupiter/)
-- Analyze website traffic both online and offline with ELK (`ElasticSearch`, `Logstash` and `Kibana`) and `MapReduce` in MongoDB

 ## Infrastructure Design
 - 3-tier architecture